Ivan Lawrence: Early life and legal career

 represented Stephen Ward in the Profumo trials.
-He has been practising mainly, although not exclusively, as defence cousel at the criminal bar and was appointed Queen's Counsel in 1981.
+Lawrence has practised mainly, although not exclusively, as defence cousel at the criminal bar, and was appointed Queen's Counsel in 1981.
 He became a Recorder of the Crown Court in 1985 (serving for 19 years); a Master Bencher of the Inner Temple in 1990; was elected Head of Chambers at One Essex Court in 2000; and was knighted for political and public service in 1992.
-He has defended in over 90 murder trials, and has appeared in many notable criminal trials, being, for example, Junior Counsel for the Kray twins (gang-land murders) in 7 trials, leading counsel for the serial killer Dennis Nilsen, for Russell Bishop (Brighton Babes in the Wood murder), and for the Defence in the Mountnessing silver bullion robbery and the Curtain Road silver bullion robbery, the Brink's-Mat gold bullion money-laundering, and many trials involving such gangland notables as "Mad" Frankie Fraser and Joey Pyle.
-He successfully appeared for the Defence in a war-crimes trial for the mass-murder of 200 victims at The Hague and he appeared for the snooker champion Quinten Hann charged with rape.
-He has been partly responsible, as a member of parliament, for a number of improvements in Criminal Justice such as the introduction of tape recorded police interviews with suspects and the law against suspicious transactions - a major weapon in the fight against money-laundering.
+He has defended in over 90 murder trials, and has appeared in many notable criminal trials, being, for example, Junior Counsel for the Kray twins (gang-land murders) in seven trials, leading counsel for the serial killer Dennis Nilsen, for Russell Bishop (Brighton Babes in the Wood murders), and for the Defence in the Mountnessing silver bullion robbery and the Curtain Road silver bullion robbery, the Brink's-Mat gold bullion money-laundering, and many trials involving such gangland notables as "Mad" Frankie Fraser and Joey Pyle.
+Lawrence successfully appeared for the Defence in a war-crimes trial for the mass-murder of 200 victims at The Hague, and he appeared for the snooker champion Quinten Hann charged with rape.
+Lawrence has been partly responsible, as a member of parliament, for a number of improvements in Criminal Justice such as the introduction of tape recorded police interviews with suspects and the law against suspicious transactions, a major weapon in the fight against money-laundering.

-In the field of international human rights, he played a prominent and successful part in the campaign to release a million Jews from the Soviet Union, the release of thirty-two Egyptians imprisoned under President Hosni Mubarak, and the release from imprisonment, and subsequent installation as President of the Maldives, of Mohammed Nasheed.
-He speaks with authority on economic crime and most recently has annually co-chaired the Cambridge International Symposium on Economic Crime at Jesus College.
+In the field of human rights, he was an active member of "Justice", the human rights organisation, and, in international human rights, he played a prominent and successful part in the campaign to release a million Jews from the Soviet Union, the release of thirty-two Egyptians imprisoned under President Hosni Mubarak, and the release from imprisonment, and subsequent installation as President of the Maldives, of Mohammed Nasheed.

+He speaks on economic crime and has annually co-chaired the Cambridge International Symposium on Economic Crime at Jesus College.